the4thdoctor/dbaday/dbaday_new/content/en/_dba.md

 * Words of gratitude
 * Do not deploy that migration that will shut down the database forcing the DBA to work over the week end to bring it back

-Whether you are a DBA or not please, share [dbaday.org](https://dbaday.org/) with your team mates and follow [the dba day's twitter account](https://twitter.com/dba_day).
+Whether you are a DBA or not please, share the website [dbaday.org](https://dbaday.org/) with your team mates.

 ## Share the love

-Please follow [the dba day's twitter account](https://twitter.com/dba_day) and twit about the event using the hashtag #dbaday.

-The day of the event please, share your words of appreciation on [twitter](https://twitter.com/) using the hashtag #dbaday.

 If you want to put a banner on your website with a link back to [dbaday.org](https://dbaday.org/) you can use those.